Deci-AI/super-gradients/documentation/source/Checkpoints.md

 > python train_from_recipe.py --config-name=cifar10_resnet experiment_name=cifar_experiment training_hyperparams.resume=True training_hyperparams.max_epochs=400
 ```

-This means that such flexibility comes with its price: we must be aware of any change in parameters (by command line overrides or hard-coded changes inside the yaml file configurations) if we wish to resume training.
+However, this flexibility comes with a price: we must be aware of any change in parameters (by command line overrides or hard-coded changes inside the yaml file configurations) if we wish to resume training.

 For this reason, SG also offers a safer option for resuming interrupted training - the `Trainer.resume_experiment(...)` method.
 It takes two arguments: `experiment_name` - the experiment's name to continue, and `ckpt_root_dir` - the directory including the checkpoints.
 It will resume training with the same settings the training was launched with.
 Note that resuming training this way requires the interrupted training to be launched with configuration files (i.e., `Trainer.train_from_config`), which outputs the Hydra final config to the `.hydra` directory inside the checkpoints directory.